debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2_debugging.md

 ./gdbserver --attach X.X.X.X:5555 541
 ```

-Then in gdb-multiarch, I can simply do
+Then in gdb-multiarch, we can simply do

 ```
 target remote X.X.X.X 5555